irelandscape/quearn/README.md

 These questions and answers are searched based on the presence of specific tags.

 Posts must have two tags present to be considered by SteemQA.
-The first tag must be *steemqa*, the second tag must be the topic related to the question or answer.
+The first tag must be *quearn*, the second tag must be the topic related to the question or answer.
 For example:
 ```
-steemqa programming
+quearn programming
 ```

 Furthermore, all question posts must have a title terminating with a question mark (?) character.